kappter/slidecraft/README.markdown

 ## Features
 - **CSV Upload**: Upload a CSV file with process steps (columns: `Step`, `Description`, `Order Number`, `Image URL`, `Duration`).
-- **Predefined Processes**: Select from a list of built-in processes stored in `assets/` via a dropdown.
+- **Predefined Processes**: Select from a list of built-in processes stored in `assets/` via a dropdown, including Peanut Butter Sandwich, Wind Down Routine, and Study Environment.
 - **Presentation Interface**: Full-screen, clickable slides displaying each step’s title, description, and image, with “Next” and “Previous” buttons, keyboard navigation (arrow keys), and optional auto-advance based on duration.
 - **Theme Selection**: Choose from Light or Dark themes for optimal visibility on mobile devices or projectors.
 - **Time Tracking**: Tracks time from CSV upload to quiz completion, included in the PDF report.
-- **Multiple-Choice Quiz**: Generates a 5-question quiz with 4 answer choices per question, based on the process steps.
+- **Multiple-Choice Quiz**: Generates a 5-question quiz with 4 answer choices per question, based on the process steps, with no auto-advance.
 - **Photo Upload**: Optionally upload a photo (JPEG/PNG, max 5MB) to include in the PDF report, showcasing the process results.
 - **PDF Report**: Download a PDF with quiz results, time taken, uploaded photo, and process summary, formatted for Canvas submission.
-- **Responsive Design**: Works seamlessly on desktops, phones, and projectors using Tailwind CSS.
+- **Responsive Design**: Works seamlessly on desktops, phones, and projectors using Tailwind CSS with a fixed, ultra-compact header and footer, featuring a super clean and professional look.
 - **Static Hosting**: Deployable on GitHub Pages with no server-side dependencies.

 ## Directory Structure